-We are Debbie Kingsley and Andrew Hubbard and we live and farm at South Yeo Farm West in Devon, a few miles from Dartmoor, just outside the village of Northlew in the Culm.
+We are Debbie Kingsley and Andrew Hubbard and we live and farm 110 acres at South Yeo Farm West in Devon, a few miles from Dartmoor, just outside the village of Northlew in the Culm.
 The farm has over 100 acres of permanent pasture, with a well-preserved medieval field system, the curving, irregular field boundaries based on early medieval strip cultivation.
 There is an ancient woodland of about 5 acres (a County Wildlife Site), small areas of oak copse, and a mill leat fed by the River Lew running the length of the northern boundary.
 A traditional cider orchard still exists on the farm, visible on maps from the 1880s.

 We’re not self-sufficient – we haven’t been able to grow coffee, bananas or toilet paper – but we are low-impact, very self-reliant and spend time enjoying our produce, cooking, baking and preserving, much of which we serve on our smallholder training courses.

 The farmhouse is a cob and stone cross-passage house and a designated Listed Building (Grade II), thought to be at least early 17th century in date with earlier origins, the farm buildings constructed in the later post-medieval period (C18th and C19th).

 Please note that the farm is not open to the public, but we hold an annual farm walk for people who buy our meat boxes, and if you come on one of our smallholding courses you’ll get to know the farm pretty well.
 If we have time when you’re collecting goods we’re happy to show you around.